 He is the Director of Government Affairs for the Rhode Island Association of REALTORS®.
 Previously, he worked as a policy analyst for the Rhode Island House of Representatives, where he was responsible for research on economic competitiveness and development, education policy, and other issues of importance to Rhode Islanders.
 Prior to working in the General Assembly, he worked for the Rhode Island Office of the General Treasurer, where he was responsible for administering Rhode Island’s Unclaimed Property Program, as well as managing the business office.
 Under his leadership and guidance, new policies and new technology were implemented to make it easier for Rhode Island taxpayers to interact with the General Treasurer’s Office.

 Councilman Salvatore is a strong supporter of many neighborhood organizations, including Elmhurst Clean & Green, Elmhurst Neighborhood Crime Watch, Friends of Corliss Park, Friends of Fargnoli Park, Mt.
 Pleasant Little League, Providence Community Library, Smith Hill Community Development Corporation, Sojourner House, and many more.
 He is also a member of the Providence Rotary Club and the United Way of Rhode Island Public Policy Advisory Committee.

-David enjoys running, and is a parishioner at St. Augustine’s Church.
+He enjoys running and is a parishioner at St. Augustine’s Church.
 An avid Boston Red Sox fan, Councilman Salvatore extends his love of baseball to the Ward 14 community by supporting Elmhurst Youth Baseball, and the Mt.
 Pleasant and Wanskuck Little Leagues.